ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means/methodological_specification.md

 #### 8.8.2 Scenarios

-* If a manual construction (MC) is currently held for the contributor and then a responde (R) is returned for the same period, then the returned value should override the manual construction.
+* If a manual construction (MC) is currently held for the contributor and then a responder (R) is returned for the same period, then the returned value should override the manual construction.
 Final response pattern: R.
 * If the previous period value is a manual construction (MC) and the contributor is a non-responder for the current period, then forward impute from a manual